AndersPier/neural-nexus-claude-project/documentation/user-guide.md

 **Q: Can I play offline?**
 A: You need an internet connection to load the game initially, but once loaded, it should work without internet for your current session.

-### Performance Questions

-**Q: Why is the game running slowly?**
-A: Neural Nexus is optimized for performance, but if you experience slowdown:
-- Close other browser tabs
-- Make sure your device has sufficient battery
-- Try using a different browser
-- Restart your browser if the issue persists

-**Q: The connections don't seem responsive**
-A: This usually indicates:
-- Your device may be running low on memory
-- Try refreshing the page
-- On mobile, ensure you're touching directly on the nodes
-- Check that no other apps are using significant resources

----

-## Quick Reference Card

-Print this section and keep it handy!

-### Essential Controls
-- **Connect Nodes:** Click/tap and drag between nodes
-- **View Pattern:** Look for dotted white lines
-- **Restart:** Refresh page or wait for timer to end

-### Winning Strategy
-1. Study the dotted pattern first
-2. Plan your connection sequence
-3. Start with obvious connections
-4. Work systematically, don't rush
-5. Complete pattern before time runs out

-### When You're Stuck
-- Take a deep breath and study the pattern again
-- Look for isolated nodes that only connect to one other
-- Start with the simplest connections first
-- Remember: the dotted lines show you exactly what to do

 ---